 Now that the program has finished scanning your folders, the next step is to review the scan log.

 To preview downloaded cover art while scrolling through the scan log, point mouse to a line beginning with the words "Cover art" or "Found online".
 If unsatisfied with an automatically found image, click the selector button under the image to get more pics to choose from:

 If you are using the program for its main purpose, that is, pre-processing some folders to make them accessible on a portable player, AND you have set all the settings

 If you are using the program primarily for automated cover art downloading or removing, make sure you also read the Cover Art

 > Planned action

-, that is, errors leading to the (probably, partial) inaccessibility of an album on a tag-sorting player.
-Taghycardia corrects such errors automatically whenever possible.
+, that is, errors leading to the (possibly, partial) inaccessibility of an album on a tag-sorting player.
+Taghycardia fixes such errors automatically whenever possible.
 The program considers the following errors critical:

-A track lacks the Album or Artist field in the tag, which leads either to placing such track in an "untitled" folder on a player or to the track being inaccessible as part of the album on an iPhone/iPod Touch.
-When you press Apply changes, taghycardia fills in the missing tag fields.
+A track lacks the Album or Artist field in the tag, which leads either to placing such track in an "untitled" folder on a player or to the track being inaccessible as part of the album on an iPhone/iPad/other iOS device.
+When you click Apply changes

 This means the tags of the tracks in a folder have no Track Number field, or the field is incorrectly formatted, or the numbers are inconsistent (say, some numbers are missing or out of order).
-In those cases a tag-sorting player lists the tracks of an album in a wrong order.
+When this is the case, a tag-sorting player lists the tracks of an album in a wrong order.
 To fix this, taghycardia looks if correct numbers are present in the file names of the tracks.
 If they are, then after the Apply changes

-Also, look for the brown diagnostic messages:
+Also, look for the brown diagnostic messages: -- Ok

--- Compilation detected means all the tracks in a folder have the same Album name, but differing Artist names.
+means all the tracks in a folder have the same Album name, but differing Artist names.
 If you have the correspondent settings

 > Rewrite id3 tags -> Artist :: Album :: Year